-- 6.5.6 The payments process is specified in the Skills for Londoners AEB Funding and Performance Management Rules for Grant Providers.
-In summary: - Providers must submit funding claims in line with the funding claims 2020/21 guide which the GLA will publish in autumn 2020.
-The GLA will review the actual funding claimed against the ILR and EAS data provided by the ESFA. - In autumn 2020, GLA may use a provider's 2019/20 outturn to review their grant value for 2020/21.
-The GLA may adjust their 2020/21 grant value to a level that is in line with their prior year outturn. - Providers can voluntarily reduce their AEB funding allocation by notifying their GLA Provider Manager by Friday 31 January 2020 at the latest. - The Conditions of Funding (Grant) will span two financial years: - August 2019 to March 2020: periods 1 to 8 of the 2019 to 2020 funding year; and - April 2020 to July 2020: periods 9 to 12 of the 2019 to 2020 funding year. - The AEB is allocated to providers as a block grant for 2020/21.
-The GLA will make payments on the standard national profile as set out in the Skills for Londoners AEB Funding and Performance Management Rules for Grant Providers. - The grant agreement will state the maximum amount of AEB provision that can be delivered between 1 August 2020 and 31 July 2021.
+- 6.5.7 The payments process is specified in the Skills for Londoners AEB Funding and Performance Management Rules for Grant Providers.
+In summary: - Providers must submit funding claims in line with the funding claims 2019 to 2020 guide which the GLA will publish in autumn 2019.
+The GLA will review the actual funding claimed against the ILR and EAS data provided by the ESFA. - In autumn 2019, GLA may use a provider's 2018 to 2019 outturn to review their grant value for 2019 to 2020.
+The GLA may adjust their 2019 to 2020 grant value to a level that is in line with their 2018 to 2019 outturn. - Providers can voluntarily reduce their AEB funding allocation by notifying their GLA Provider Manager by Friday 31 January 2020 at the latest. - The Conditions of Funding (Grant) will span two financial years: - August 2019 to March 2020: periods 1 to 8 of the 2019 to 2020 funding year; and - April 2020 to July 2020: periods 9 to 12 of the 2019 to 2020 funding year. - The AEB is allocated to providers as a block grant for 2019 to 2020.
+The GLA will make payments on the standard national profile as set out in the Skills for Londoners AEB Funding and Performance Management Rules for Grant Providers. - The grant agreement will state the maximum amount of AEB provision that can be delivered between 1 August 2019 and 31 July 2020.
 It will also state the maximum value of non-formula funded community learning GLA will fund (where applicable). - Providers must provide three funding claims setting out their actual delivery to date and, where appropriate, provide a forecast for the remainder of the funding year.
 The funding claims must include adult skills, non-formula funded community learning and learner support funding.
-The funding claims that must be provided are set out overleaf: - The mid-year funding claim; - The year-end forecast claim; and - o The final funding claim.
+The funding claims that must be provided are set out overleaf:

-- At the end of the 2020/21 funding year GLA will apply a 3% reconciliation tolerance for under-delivery.
+- The mid-year funding claim; - The year-end forecast claim; and - o The final funding claim. - At the end of the 2019 to 2020 funding year GLA will apply a 3% reconciliation tolerance for under-delivery.
 Where a provider's delivery of the overall AEB is at least 97% of their AEB block grant funding allocation, GLA will not make a year-end adjustment to their AEB block grant funding allocation and providers will not have to pay back any unspent funds. - The calculation of whether a provider has delivered 97% will only include delivery of non-formula funded community learning up to the value specified in their grant agreement (where applicable). - If a provider does not deliver 97% or above, GLA will confirm the value of funding they must pay back in their reconciliation statement. - AEB block grants and AEB contract for services remain separate with different payment and performance management arrangements.
 Providers cannot vire funds between the two without GLA's prior written approval.